lvillasen/RedPitaya-C-Periphery/README.md

-# RedPitaya-Hello-World-Software
+# RedPitaya-Hello-World-C
-Extremely simple C programs to control the RedPitaya board with the official memory map.
+Extremely simple programs written in C to control the RedPitaya board with its official memory map.
 These programs are based on c-periphery.
 # Usage

 Clone the repositiry